KnpLabs/KnpConsoleAutocompleteBundle/README.markdown

 `./app/console doc[TAB]`, you should see an autocompletion of the command name.

-`./app/console doctrine:data:load --[TAB]`, you should see an autocompletion of the option names.
+`./app/console doctrine:fixtures:load --[TAB]`, you should see an autocompletion of the option names.

 Valid executable names are: